My name is Emily Washines, MPA and scholar. I am an enrolled member of the Yakama Nation with Cree and Skokomish lineage.

 Next step: Are you in?

-If you are interested in Language + Lifestyle updates subscribe to the email and follow me on social media.
+If you are interested in culture and history updates subscribe to the email and follow me on social media.

 For additional Reference: